AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/config-dm.md

 -->

-## Een Dynamic Media-configuratie maken in Cloud Services {#configuring-dynamic-media-cloud-services}
+## Create a Dynamic Media Configuration in Cloud Services {#configuring-dynamic-media-cloud-services}

 <!-- **Before you creating a Dynamic Media Configuration in Cloud Services**: After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials. -->

 1. In as a Cloud Service Experience Manager, selecteer het as a Cloud Service embleem van de Experience Manager om tot de globale navigatieconsole toegang te hebben.
 1. Selecteer links van de console het pictogram Extra en ga naar **[!UICONTROL Cloud Services > Dynamic Media Configuration]**.
-1. Selecteer **[!UICONTROL global]** in het linkerdeelvenster van de Dynamic Media Configuration Browser page (selecteer niet het mappictogram links van **[!UICONTROL global]**).
+1. On the Dynamic Media Configuration Browser page, in the left pane, select **[!UICONTROL global]** (do not select the folder icon to the left of **[!UICONTROL global]**).
 Selecteer vervolgens **[!UICONTROL Create]**.
-1. Voer op de pagina **[!UICONTROL Create Dynamic Media Configuration]** een titel in, het e-mailadres van de Dynamic Media-account, het wachtwoord en selecteer vervolgens uw regio.
+1. On the **[!UICONTROL Create Dynamic Media Configuration]** page, enter a title, the Dynamic Media account email address, password, then select your region.
 Deze informatie wordt u door Adobe in de levering-e-mail verstrekt.
-Neem contact op met de klantenservice van Adobe als u dit e-mailbericht niet hebt ontvangen.
+Neem contact op met de klantenondersteuning van Adobe als u dit e-mailbericht niet hebt ontvangen.
 1. Selecteer **[!UICONTROL Connect to Dynamic Media]**.
 1. Voer in het dialoogvenster **[!UICONTROL Change Password]** in het veld **[!UICONTROL New Password]** een nieuw wachtwoord in dat uit 8-25 tekens bestaat.
 Het wachtwoord moet ten minste een van de volgende elementen bevatten: